-Rehabilitative programming opportunities are available to all inmates at various stages during their incarceration, including parole.
-During an inmate’s incarceration, they are provided medical, dental, mental health, institutional jobs, and an annual classification process.
-The Roadmap to Rehabilitation diagram (below) outlines the basic steps of the rehabilitative process and illustrates the best way for an inmate to be prepared for success upon release.
+Rehabilitative programming opportunities are available to all incarcerated individuals at various stages during their incarceration, including parole.
+During an incarcerated individuals process, they are provided medical, dental, mental health, institutional jobs, and an annual classification process.
+The basic steps of the rehabilitative process details the best way for an incarcerated individual to be prepared for success upon release.

-NOTE: Please note that each inmate is subject to variables that may defer from the exact steps as listed below.
+NOTE: Please note that each incarcerated individual is subject to variables that may defer from the exact steps as listed below.

-Inmates received are provided orientation regarding key policies and procedures (PREA, ADA, Medical, MH, etc.) and various assessments, including their risk to reoffend and criminogenic needs…
+Incarcerated individuals are provided orientation regarding key policies and procedures (PREA, ADA, Medical, MH, etc.) and various assessments, including their risk to reoffend and criminogenic needs.

 - California Static Risk Assessment (CSRA)